batiste/likely.js/README.md

  * A simple and intuitive HTML template language.
  * Bidirectional data binding to any JavaScript object.
  * Likely render the template result in an abstract tree.
 This enable the template to produce DOM manipulation diff that updates the DOM without using innerHTML.
- * Because of this design it's hard to produce XSS vulnerabilties even when using untrusted data.
+ * Because of this design it is hard to produce XSS vulnerabilities even when using untrusted data.

 ## Demo